 Amy gives thanks to her many teachers and feels especially privileged to include among them,

-Sharath, Saraswathi and the dearly cherished Pattabhi Jois (Guruji) in the US
+Sharath, Saraswati (in Mysore, India) and dearly cherished Pattabhi Jois (Guruji) in the US.

 Beryl Bender Birch

 Vijayendra Pratap, Ph.D.